COVID-19: An opportunity for disaster solidarity

 Emotional Dimension

 My emotional reactions to this topic were strong because much of my life outside of university revolves around this exact issue; how can I fix farming?
-Half of my degree is agricultural science and in a matter of months I will be on my journey to be a farmer, outside the walls of La Trobe.
+Half of my degree is agricultural science and in a matter of months I will be on my journey to be a farmer, outside the walls of the university.
 Researching this topic was exciting because I was able to find actual data and evidence that showed the way I want to farm is actually the best model for the planet and for my own profit.
 It was encouraging and enlightening information that I will take with me on my future farming ventures.

 However, researching was also incredibly frustrating at times.
 To be faced with the evidence that agroecological farming could be the answer to curtailing the agricultural sector’s contribution to global warming, but no evidence of wide adoption is infuriating as well as confusing.
 The models that are in place at the moment are undermining farmers by locking them into a heavy reliance on fossil fuels and putting money into the pockets of middle men.[40]

 Recently I have had my eyes opened to the food sovereignty movement, mainly as a consequence of being an intern for Tammi Jonas, the current president of the Australian Food Sovereignty Alliance.
-Food Sovereignty “asserts the right of peoples to nourishing and culturally-appropriate food produced in ethical and ecologically-sound ways, and their right to collectively determine their own food and agriculture systems”[41].
+Food Sovereignty ‘asserts the right of peoples to nourishing and culturally-appropriate food produced in ethical and ecologically-sound ways, and their right to collectively determine their own food and agriculture systems'[41].
 With my new knowledge of the movement and its importance around the world, researching how ‘big agriculture’ is dismantling farmers’ and consumers’ right to food sovereignty, was particularly emotional.

 At times throughout the research I also felt helpless.
 Many of the industrial systems have been implemented around the world to create a dependency on the model through regulations, retail imperatives and policies that keep fossil fuels cheap.[42]
 This is why many farmers are ‘locked in’ to an industrial model despite how they may feel about the environmental damage they’re causing.
 Although I believe that there is huge opportunity for change, researching the vicious cycle of industrial farming that so many people are caught in made me feel somewhat helpless.